NEW MEXICO JUNIOR COLLEGE

 We will also use Grammar in Context for the lab activities.

 Week 1: The language skills of the students will be evaluated based on the ESL Compass test and an informal evaluation.
 We will begin Unit 1: "Basic Words."
-Introductions, numbers, time, calendar, money, and colors.
+Introductions, numbers, time, calendar and money.
 Syllabus discussion.

-Week 2: Unit 1: "Basic Words."
-Prepositions, opposites, telephone, how to give and ask for personal information.
+Week 3: Unit 1: "Basic Words."
+Telephone, personal information.

-Week 15: Start working on the portfolio for the final exam.
+Week 15: Start working on the portfolio and prepare for the oral exam.

-Week 16: Review portfolio and prepare for oral presentations.
+Week 16: Prepare portfolio and do oral final exam.

-Final Exam: The oral presentations will take place in class.
+Final Exam: The portfolios (written part of your final exam) will be presented to the professor on the day of the final exam.
 Please refer to the Finals Schedule for exact date and time.